a2stuff/prodos-drivers/README.md

 * Text color themes
   * These set the IIgs (or VidHD) text/background/border colors

 In addition, `QUIT.SYSTEM` is present which isn't a driver but which immediately invokes the QUIT handler (a.k.a. program selector).
-This will happen automatically if the last driver can't find another `.SYSTEM` file, but `QUIT.SYSTEM` can be used to stop the chain.
+This will happen automatically if the last driver can't find another `.SYSTEM` file, but `QUIT.SYSTEM` can be used to stop the chain if you have other `.SYSTEM` files in your root directory.

-There's also `PAUSE.SYSTEM` which just waits for a fraction of a second before invoking the next driver file.
-(Why?
-In case the log messages from the other installers goes by too fast!)
+There's also `PAUSE.SYSTEM` which just waits for a fraction of a second before invoking the next driver file in case the log messages from the other installers goes by too fast for your taste, and `HOME.SYSTEM` in case you want the log messages to start off with a blank screen.

 Non-drivers that are included:
 * The `DATE` binary file can be `BRUN` (or just `-DATE`) to show the current ProDOS Date/Time, to verify that the clock driver is working.